My Singer 201-2: Part 6-Needle Bar Motion While Winding a Bobbin Issue

 It’s been several weeks later and I was still having an issue with my needle bar going up and down while winding a bobbin.
 Unfortunately, I forgot to create a video of this issue.
 Imagine I setup my bobbin to wind from a spool of thread.
 I disengage the stop motion knob by turning it a quarter turn counter-clockwise.
 I press the foot pedal to start winding the bobbin.
 At the same time my bobbin is winding, the needle bar goes up and down like it’s in sewing mode.

 I removed the stop motion knob.
-In the center of the hand wheel is a metal stop motion washer.
+In the center of the hand wheel was a metal stop motion washer.
 I have it circled in the picture.
-On the washer are three raised nubs.
+On the washer was three raised nubs.
 One of the nubs is lined up with its corresponding clip.
 You can see it on the 4 o’clock position.
 I took my Sharpie pen and marked dots on the end of the arm/shaft on either side of the clip.
 This will remind me of the correct position when I put the washer back on the hand wheel.

 The next picture shows that I removed the stop motion washer.
 You can see the two marks I placed on the end of the arm/shaft.

 When I tried to move the hand wheel off the shaft, I could feel quite a bit of resistance.
 So, I ended up moving the wheel back and forth while turning it.
 I was able to slide off the hand wheel and came across this mess inside.
-I have no idea how many years (decades) of grease had accumulated.
-I knew this would take some time for me to clean.

 When it’s time for me to do any maintenance and cleaning on my vintage sewing machines, I always wear gloves.
 There are instances where I have no idea what I’m dealing with or what’s been used prior to taking possession of my machine.
 I only cleaned the circle area including under the gear area.
 I used only cotton swabs to clean the hand wheel.
 I also removed any gunk I could see from the gear.
 I was also careful to remove the lint from the cotton swabs that got caught on the gear.

 I attempted to the clean the stop motion knob and metal washer.
 I tried to use the 99.9% rubbing alcohol and decided it wasn’t working/cleaning too well.
-I used my tried and true Flitz cleaning polish and was able to remove lots of grime.
+I used my tried and true Flitz cleaning polish and was able to remove lots of old grime.

 Let’s take a look at the side of the machine again.
 I went ahead and attempted to clean out the old grease the best I could.

 The worm gear was surrounded with the old grease.
-I ended up using one of my long stick cotton swabs and using the wood end to carefully pick out/scoop up the old grease along the sides and ends of the worm gear.
+I ended up using one of my long stick cotton swabs and used the wood end to carefully pick out/scoop up the old grease along the sides and ends of the worm gear.
 I left some old grease in the gear’s teeth to keep the gear moving.

 Looking a bit better than before